 Shocked, sickened, grieved….

 At the moment I’m sitting in my Caribou Coffee shop trying to collect myself.
 I come here most Monday mornings, and over the months have struck up friendships with several regulars.
 Five minutes ago Gayle, who works behind the counter walked over to me and pointed to the front page of Friday’s St. Paul Pioneer Press.
 I’d read the article over the weekend but the name and face hadn’t registered.
 “Do you recognize her?” she asked me.
 I paused and looked at the pictures of Pamela Taschuk and Allen Taschuk beside the headline, “Lino Lakes man kills his wife, then himself.”
 “She comes in here all the time, and talks and laughs with that group of retired guys who always sit around the fireplace.
-Can you believe it?” she said, shaking his head.
+Can you believe it?” she said, shaking her head.
 Suddenly, the woman’s face looked vividly familiar to me; the tragedy hit home.
 “God, help her son, Gayle mumbled as she walked back to pour another cup of coffee for the next person in line.

 I read the article again, this time with a sickened heart and far more focus.
 The report said that Pamela Taschuk had recently complained to officials that she feared her husband who had a violent history might kill her.
 “Allen is like the guys in the stories you (hear) where the wife leaves the husband and then he kills her,” Pamela Taschuk told police the day she filed for divorce.
 On Thursday last week, she stopped by the Anoka County attorney’s office to check on the legal case against her husband.
 Later that evening, she attended a support group for domestic-abuse victims and within two hours of arriving home was dead.
 The Taschuks leave behind a sixteen year old son.